Vietnam Team Biosketches

-Halle and Brooks are a two-person production team (under the alias of “We”) and are based out of the state of Washington.
-Brooks graduated from UNCW in 2016 and Halle from NC State.
+Mangrum and Prior are a two-person production team (under the alias of “We”) and are based out of the state of Washington.
+Brooks graduated from the University of North Carolina at Wilmington in 2016 and Halle from North Carolina State University.
 They have worked hard since graduating to create commercial, audiovisual artifacts for several organizations in both North Carolina and Washington.
 Their goal in every creation is to commemorate the candidness of the moments and to enthusiastically celebrate the organizations they represent through artistic media.

 Bill Melaga, M.Ed., NBPTS

-Bill is a 21-year veteran teacher at Chapel Hill High School in Chapel Hill, NC.
+Melaga is a 21-year veteran teacher at Chapel Hill High School in Chapel Hill, North Carolina.
 He was named as the Veterans of Foreign Wars (VFW) National Educator of the Year in 2010 for his dedication to bringing world history to life in the classroom.
-A strong believer in “teaching through travel”, Bill has led his students on numerous learning adventures in Europe and the United States, focusing on World War II and the Civil War.
+A strong believer in “teaching through travel,” Bill has led his students on numerous learning adventures in Europe and the United States, focusing on World War II and the Civil War.
 He has also worked in Seoul, South Korea as part of an educational partnership with Yonsei University as well as in France as part of the Transatlantic Teacher Scholars Program through the American Battlefields Monument Commission.
 His most recent book is the SAT-World History Subject Test Review Manual, published in 2015 by Barron’s Educational Books.
-He is currently writing the Second Edition of the Review Manual, due out in 2017.
-Bill has also worked as a collaborative author on two projects: creating inquiry-based lessons focused on material from The Churchill Foundation Archives for Bloomsbury Publishing (London) and writing an AP U.S. History ChronoZoom TimeBook, funded by the U.S. Library of Congress.
+He is currently writing the second edition of the Review Manual, due out in 2017.
+Bill has also worked as a collaborative author on two projects: creating inquiry-based lessons focused on material from The Churchill Foundation Archives for Bloomsbury Publishing (London) and writing an AP US History ChronoZoom TimeBook, funded by the US Library of Congress.
 Bill developed a proprietary writing program for classroom instructors and students, teaching them to use primary resources effectively in order to increase critical thinking skills.
 He presented this program at the National Advanced Placement College Board conference in 2011 as well as leading in-service sessions with the Durham Public Schools.
-Bill earned his undergraduate degree in social sciences education at Hiram College (Ohio) and his master of education from the University of North Carolina at Chapel Hill.
+Bill earned his undergraduate degree in social sciences education at Hiram College (Ohio) and his Master’s of education from the University of North Carolina at Chapel Hill.
 Since 2001, he has been a National Board Certified Teacher by the National Board for Professional Teaching Standards.